Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: Jointly training the imputation model and a model for a downstream task

 where $\beta \in [0,1]$ is a positive regularization parameter related to the importance of the downstream task.
-As reported in many papers on multi-task learning~\cite{zhao2018gradnorm,yu2020gradient,liu2021conflict}, simply replacing the gradient of G in the loss of the AdaHedge learner in F3I by the (weighted) sum of the gradient of G and $\ell$ might lead to optimization issues, for instance, stalling update due to orthogonal gradients.
+As reported in many papers on multi-task learning~\cite{zhao2018gradnorm,yu2020gradient,liu2021conflict}, simply replacing the gradient of G in the loss of the AdaHedge learner in F3I by the weighted sum of the gradient of G and $\ell$ might lead to optimization issues, for instance, stalling update due to orthogonal gradients.

-A recent method named PCGrad~\citep{yu2020gradient} performs gradient surgery during training.
-In particular, PCGrad allows us to obtain theoretical guarantees on the performance of the training if the (weighted) sum $-\mathcal{G}$ of the two loss functions to optimize is convex and $L$-Lipschitz continuous with $L>0$ and if both $\ell$ and $-G$ are convex and differentiable~\citep[Theorems 1-2]{yu2020gradient}. $-G$ is convex by Proposition~\ref{lem:G_strictly_concave} and differentiable by Proposition~\ref{lem:G_continuous}.
-Naturally, if $\nabla \ell$ is itself Lipschitz continuous with a positive Lipschitz constant, Proposition~\ref{lem:gradientG_lipschitz} implies that this condition is verified for the objective function in Equation~\eqref{eq:joint_training_obj}.
+A recent method named PCGrad~\cite{yu2020gradient} performs gradient surgery for multi-task learning.
+In particular, PCGrad allows us to obtain theoretical guarantees on the performance of the training if the weighted sum $-\mathcal{G}$ is convex and $L$-Lipschitz continuous with $L>0$ and if both $\ell$ and $-G$ are convex and differentiable~\cite[Theorems 1-2]{yu2020gradient}. $-G$ is convex by Proposition~\ref{lem:G_strictly_concave} and differentiable by Proposition~\ref{lem:G_continuous}.
+Naturally, if $\nabla \ell$ is itself Lipschitz continuous with a positive Lipschitz constant, Proposition~\ref{lem:gradG_lipschitz} implies that this condition is verified for the objective function in Equation~\eqref{eq:joint_training_obj}.
 A simple example of such a loss function is the pointwise log loss $\ell(\bm{x})=-y\log C_{\bm{\omega}}(\bm{x})$ for the binary classification task, where $y$ is the true class in $\{0,1\}$ for sample $\bm{x}$ and $C_{\bm{\omega}} : \bm{x} \mapsto 1/(1+\exp(-\bm{\omega}^\intercal \bm{x}))$ is the sigmoid function of parameter $\bm{\omega}$.
-Related proofs are in Appendix~\ref{subapp:joint_training}.
+Proofs are in Appendix (Section~\ref{subapp:joint_training}).

 Then, we modify F3I by changing the loss fed to the AdaHedge learner $\mathcal{L}$ in Line 10 in Algorithm~\ref{alg:online_F3I}.
 At iteration $s$, instead of using the loss $g_s(\bm{\alpha}) \triangleq -\left\langle \bm{\alpha}, \nabla_{\bm{\alpha}} G(\bm{\alpha}^s, X^{s-1})\right\rangle$, we consider $\overline{g}_s(\bm{\alpha}) \triangleq -\langle \bm{\alpha}, \mathcal{L}(\bm{\alpha}, X^{s-1})\rangle$, where $ \mathcal{L}(\bm{\alpha}, X^{s-1})$ is equal to